'Conditions became unacceptable' at hurricane shelter where 4 nursing home residents died, police chief says - KVIA

 By Keith Allen and Dave Alsup, CNN

-Four nursing home patients in Louisiana died after being evacuated to a temporary facility on August 27 ahead of Hurricane Ida, officials said, in a situation they described as deteriorating and overwhelmed.
+Authorities are investigating the deaths of four nursing home patients in Louisiana after they were evacuated to a temporary facility on August 27 ahead of Hurricane Ida, in a situation officials described as deteriorating and overwhelmed.

 “I would not have wanted my mother or grandmother to be in those conditions,” Independence Police Chief Frank Edwards told CNN affiliate WVUE of the evacuation shelter in Tangipahoa Parish.

+Kevin Litten, a spokesperson for the Louisiana Department of Health, described the building as a warehouse.

-Edwards was initially told that 300 to 350 people from multiple nursing homes were being taken there, he said to WVUE.
+Edwards was initially told that 300 to 350 people from multiple nursing homes were being taken there, he told WVUE.
 But he notified state officials when he discovered more than 800 people inside.

-Kevin Litten, communications strategist with the Louisiana Department of Health, described the building as a warehouse.

 Following Ida’s landfall on August 29, the Health Department said it heard reports about “deteriorating conditions.”
 Inspectors were sent Tuesday — four days after the residents were taken there — but were expelled and kept from doing a full assessment, according to the state Health Department.